A System F accounting for scalars: Introduction

-{\bf Other motivations to study (Linear-)Algebraic $\lambda$-calculi.} The two languages are also reminiscent of other works in the literature: \begin{itemize} \item \emph{Algebraic and symbolic computation.} The functional style of programming is based on the $\lambda$-calculus together with a number of extensions, so as to make everyday programming more accessible.
-Hence since the birth of functional programming there has been several theoretical studies of extensions of the $\lambda$-calculus in order to account for basic algebra (see for instance Dougherty's algebraic extension \cite{dough} for normalising terms of the $\lambda$-calculus) and other basic programming constructs such as pattern-matching, together with the sometimes non-trivial associated type theories (see for instance Petit's $\lambda$-calculus extension and type system \cite{barbara} with pattern matching).
-Whilst this was not the original motivation behind (linear-)algebraic $\lambda$-calculi, these languages could still be viewed as just an extension of the $\lambda$-calculus in order to handle operations over vector spaces, and make everyday programming more accessible upon them.
-The main difference in approach is that here the $\lambda$-calculus is not seen as a control structure which sits on top of the vector space data structure, controlling which operations to apply and when.
-Rather, the $\lambda$-calculus terms themselves can be summed and weighted, hence they actually are the basis of the vector space\ldots\ upon which they can also act. \item \emph{Parallel and probabilistic computation.} The above intertwining of concepts is essential if seeking to represent parallel or probabilistic computation as it is the computation itself which must be endowed with a vector space structure.
-The ability to superpose $\lambda$-calculus terms in that sense takes us back to Bouldol's parallel $\lambda$-calculus \cite{boudol}, and may also be viewed as taking part of a wave of probabilistic extensions of calculi, \emph{e.g.\ }\cite{Bournez03,pi-calculus, prolambda}. \end{itemize} Hence (linear-)algebraic $\lambda$-calculi can be seen as a platform for various applications, ranging from algebraic computation, probabilistic computation, quantum computation and resource-aware computation.
+The two languages are also reminiscent of other works in the literature: \begin{iteMize}{$\bullet$} \item \emph{Algebraic and symbolic computation.} The functional style of programming is based on the $\lambda$-calculus together with a number of extensions, so as to make everyday programming more accessible.
+Hence since the birth of functional programming there have been several theoretical studies on extensions of the $\lambda$-calculus in order to account for basic algebra (see for instance Dougherty's algebraic extension \cite{DoughertyIC92} for normalising terms of the $\lambda$-calculus) and other basic programming constructs such as pattern-matching \cite{CirsteaKirchnerLiquoriFOSSACS01,ArbiserMiquelRiosJFP09}, together with sometimes non-trivial associated type theories \cite{PetitTLCA09}.
+Whilst this was not the original motivation behind (linear-)algebraic $\lambda$-calculi, they could still be viewed as just an extension of the $\lambda$-calculus in order to handle operations over vector spaces and make programming more accessible upon them.
+The main difference in approach is that the $\lambda$-calculus is not seen here as a control structure which sits on top of the vector space data structure, controlling which operations to apply and when.
+Rather, the $\lambda$-calculus terms themselves can be summed and weighted, hence they actually are vectors, upon which they can also act. \item \emph{Parallel and probabilistic computation.} The above intertwinings of concepts are essential if seeking to represent parallel or probabilistic computation as it is the computation itself which must be endowed with a vector space structure.
+The ability to superpose $\lambda$-calculus terms in that sense takes us back to Boudol's parallel $\lambda$-calculus \cite{BoudolIC94}.
+It may also be viewed as being part of a series of works on probabilistic extensions of calculi, \eg~\cite{BournezHoyrupRTA03,HerescuPalamidessiFOSSACS00} and \cite{deLiguoroPipernoIC95,DipierroHankinWiklickyJLC05,DalLagoZorzi11} for $\lambda$-calculus more specifically. \end{iteMize} Hence (linear-)algebraic $\lambda$-calculi can be seen as a platform for various applications, ranging from algebraic computation, probabilistic computation, quantum computation and resource-aware computation.